 All the above is a lot to consider especially given different manufacturers will often put maximum paddler weight and total weight without telling you which they have chosen.

 At Southern Sea kayaks I will always spend time to review the type of paddling you do, what you would like to do, and what you want to do and it’s all very relevant to your next purchase, in addition I will fit your new kayak out so that it fits you specifically.
-When you leave you will have a boat that will take you further, faster, and above all more comfortably, whether it’s distance, paddle skills, or just a feeling of having more control of your boat because your kayak fits & is the right size.
+When you leave you will have a boat that will take you further, faster, and above all more comfortably, and we won’t be in a hurry to kick you out the door because getting it right takes time, whether it’s distance, paddle skills, or just a feeling of having more control of your boat because your kayak fits & is the right size.

 If I can help anyone that finds themselves in a situation trying to find a new kayak please don’t hesitate to contact me